hphelion/documentation/commercial/GA1/commercial.disaster-recovery.md

 ####Shutdown

-Normally shut down the server, using the “nova stop” option in seed or manually access the OS and shut down the machine.
+Normally shut down the server, using the `nova stop` option in seed or manually access the OS and shut down the machine.

 ####Power On

-Normally power on the server using “nova start” option in the seed or manually start the server using iLO.
+Normally power on the server using `nova start` option in the seed or manually start the server using iLO.

 ####Considerations